BelieveC/Rails_Blog/README.md

 * [Show Post]( https://raw.githubusercontent.com/BelieveC/Rails_Blog/master/Blog_Preview_Images/show.png)
 * [Comment on Post]( https://raw.githubusercontent.com/BelieveC/Rails_Blog/master/Blog_Preview_Images/comment.png)
 * [About]( https://raw.githubusercontent.com/BelieveC/Rails_Blog/master/Blog_Preview_Images/about.png)

 ------------------------------------------------------------
-I hope you would love this blog and Don't forget to share with your friends if feel it is worth sharing.....Cheers!
+I hope you would love this Blog and Don't forget to share with your friends if you feel it is worth sharing.....Cheers!
 --------------------------------------------------------------
 For more Rails stuff,Follow me @[BelieveC](https://github.com/BelieveC)